Skip to content

 • Windowscfd-solver-gui-windows-x86_64.zip.
 Extract the archive and run cfd-solver-gui.exe from the extracted cfd-solver-gui/ folder.

-The euler_1d solver binary (euler_1d.exe on Windows) is bundled inside the app; no further configuration is required.
+The solver shared library is bundled inside the app; no further configuration is required.

 From Source